Grace Quan: History of the San Francisco Bay shrimp fishery

 The fishery went into a steep decline in 1936, due to a collapse in the export market due to the ongoing effects of the Great Depression and the intensification of war and revolution in China.
 After World War II, the fishery was limited to a much lower volume catch for local sale as fishing bait.
-Third generation Chinese-American shrimp fisherman Frank Quan had continued small volume shrimp fishing into the 21st century, living in China Camp until passing away 15 days prior to his 91st birthday.
+Third-generation Chinese-American shrimp fisherman Frank Quan had continued small-volume shrimp fishing into the 21st century, living in China Camp until dying at age 90.

 Construction

-The kernel of the idea that eventually became Grace Quan goes back to 1995, when John Muir, while an undergraduate student, ran across an old photo of a Chinese junk sailing along the San Francisco waterfront.
-Muir is a distant relative of the famous conservationist of the same name.
+The kernel of the idea that eventually became Grace Quan goes back to 1995, when John C. Muir, now a Curator of Small Craft, SF Maritime Historical Park, while an undergraduate student, ran across an old photo of a Chinese junk sailing along the San Francisco waterfront.
+Muir is a distant relative of the John Muir, the famous conservationist of the same name.
 While pursuing a master's degree, Muir excavated the wrecks of two junks at China Camp and took measurements.
 He later visited shipyards in Guangdong that still build wooden commercial fishing boats and studied their traditional construction methods.
-Muir later became small boat curator at the San Francisco Maritime National Historical Park, and developed a proposal to build a replica of a late 19th century Chinese-style fishing junk, using the materials and techniques that were used to build similar boats in California.
+Muir later developed a proposal to build a replica of a late 19th century Chinese-style fishing junk, using the materials and techniques that were used to build similar boats in California.